Frequently Asked Questions

 What's the method for measuring carbon data?

 We carry out annual Soil Organic Carbon (SOC) and Bulk Density (BD) tests, in addition to carbon modeling, to acquire a comprehensive spectrum of data.
 Samples are collected at a depth of 12 to 20 inches for BD and 12 inches for SOC each year, ensuring an exceptionally precise carbon measurement.
-This entire process comes at no expense to you.
+This entire process comes at no expense to the grower.

-Who handles the soil sampling?
+Who handles the soil sampling and lab measurements?

-Groundwork BioAg is responsible for soil sampling!
+Groundwork BioAg is responsible for soil sampling and lab measurements.

 Payment Process

 Growers receive up to 70% of net proceeds through a revenue-sharing model designed to optimize their earnings.
+Ultimate payment amount is a function of carbon credit market price, overall carbon yield across the Rootella Carbon project, and individual grower carbon yield.

 Rootella Carbon™